Bachok District: Kenaf Plantation

-Kenaf (Hibiscus cannabinus) is a tropical plant of the mallow family that yields a fibre resembling jute that can be used for the production of cordage and textiles.
+Kenaf (Hibiscus cannabinus) is a tropical plant of the mallow family that yields a fiber resembling jute that can be used for the production of cordage and textiles.
 Kenaf can be harvested after 120 days and its planting cycle is three seasons annually.

-According to National Tobacco Board, the pioneer batch of Kenaf-growing farmers in Kelantan have proven that the crop is a good alternative to tobacco that has become less competitive in the plantation industry.
+According to the National Tobacco Board, the pioneer batch of Kenaf-growing farmers in Kelantan has proven that the crop is a good alternative to tobacco which has become less competitive in the plantation industry.
 It is expected to export 50,000 tonnes of Kenaf annually, valued at RM15 billion.
-This would make Kenaf the country's major commodity by the year 2010, he said, adding that the Republic of Korea is expected to be the first importing country for Malaysias Kenaf, at 50,000 tonnes a year.
+He said that this would make Kenaf the country's major commodity by 2010, adding that the Republic of Korea is expected to be the first importing country for Malaysia Kenaf, at 50,000 tonnes a year.

-The Kenaf-planting project, that is capable of producing 15,000 tonnes of Kenaf per hectare, provides the tobacco farmers an alternative source of income when the AFTA is enforced.
-Under the projects initial phase, some 1,000 hectares of land would be planted with Kenaf including 700 hectares in Kelantan.
-Two Kenaf-processing mills were constructed at Air Tawar in Pasir Puteh and Beris Lalang (Bachok).The mill which is equipped with RM600,000 worth of machinery is able to process 10 tonnes of Kenaf during eight hours of operations daily.
+The Kenaf-planting project, which is capable of producing 15,000 tonnes of Kenaf per hectare, provides tobacco farmers an alternative source of income when the AFTA is enforced.
+Under the project's initial phase, some 1,000 hectares of land would be planted with Kenaf including 700 hectares in Kelantan.
+Two Kenaf-processing mills were constructed at Air Tawar in Pasir Puteh and Beris Lalang (Bachok).
+The mill which is equipped with RM600,000 worth of machinery can process 10 tonnes of Kenaf during eight hours of operations daily.
 The processed Kenaf is exported to Germany and Korea.